 It sports a 5.5-inch screen, which is a bit smaller than the 6.2 inches found on the original, but still plenty playable, all while bringing the same 720p resolution.
 This allows the whole thing to be smaller and lighter, tipping the scales at over half a pound less than the original, making for an even more portable device.
 More importantly, the smaller display puts a lot less load on the battery, allowing the device to last up to seven hours, depending on the game that you play.
 Yes, that maximum time only holds for non-resource-intensive games, with titles like Zelda: BOTW expected to give you around four hours of playtime.

 The Nintendo Switch Lite uses similar controls to the ones you find on the original controllers, from the analog sticks and buttons to the shoulder buttons and everything else, although with a proper D-pad this time around, which most players are likely to appreciate.
 It has no brightness sensor, which means you’ll have to adjust the brightness manually each time, whenever you move from indoor to outdoor play and vice versa.

-Wi-Fi, Bluetooth, and NFC are all onboard, allowing it full compatibility with any Switch accessory, along with built-in gyro controls, although we don’t know if you can use those to play motion control titles (probably not), since those were designed primarily with Joy-Cons in mind.
+Wi-Fi, Bluetooth (edit: still no Bluetooth, as it turns out), and NFC are all onboard, allowing it full compatibility with any Switch accessory, along with built-in gyro controls, although we don’t know if you can use those to play motion control titles (probably not), since those were designed primarily with Joy-Cons in mind.
 According to Nintendo, there are no performance differences between the regular Switch and the Lite, so it should be able to play all of the console’s titles that support handheld mode.
 It will come in three colors: yellow, gray, and turquoise.

 Slated to launch September 20, the Nintendo Switch Lite will be priced at a highly-affordable $199.99.